wysiayg/tools/README.md

-Random tools I do not forget that they exist.
+Random tools I do want to forget that they exist.

 # Video editing